chanodya19/major_project/README.md

 dgeList <- estimateDisp(dgeList, design = design)
 ```

+This below conducts a fishers exact test on the two 0h and 24 h group.
+Next a histogram was generated to see the number of genes that show a specific p value in the range from 0-1.0.

 ```{r}
 etResults <- exactTest(dgeList, pair = 1:2)$table
 hist(etResults[,"PValue"], breaks= 50)
 ```
+We then adjusted the p value using false Discovery Rate (FDR).

 ```{r}
 etResults <- etResults %>%